hirenj/SNP-server/README.md

 ## SNP file format ##

 The SNPS follow a slightly weird file format.
-Tab-seperated, it is a subset of the GFF file format
+Tab-separated, it is a subset of the GFF file format.
+All filenames that you put in here should be in lowercase.

+    #HEADER LINE OF SOME SORT
     Chromosome <TAB> position <TAB> original_base <TAB> new_base

 For example:

+    #HEADER LINE OF SOME SORT
     Chr1	575	G	T
     Chr1	597	C	T
     Chr1	603	G	A